 I made the switch over to WordPress a couple of years ago now and it was the BEST decision ever.
 I feel like I have so much more control over my site, its features and the user experience on the backend is flawless.
 After two new site designs since the migration, I learned a few favorite plugins that not only make my site prettier, but also help me stay organized and on top of everything.
 Today I’m sharing 7 of my all time favorite plugins for WordPress.
 I think many of these are definitely specific to fashion bloggers, but some are great generic ones that will work for everyone.

-Recipe Card – I’ve been using this plugin since day one of being on WordPress.
 If you do any recipe posts, this is your plugin!
 It’s super simple to customize to match your design and it’s a great way to showcase a recipe.
 I used to write my recipes out and it looked awful in posts.
 This makes a very clean, simple recipe card that pops into your post.
 Readers can easily print the recipes or save it for later.
 Plus if you already have a plugin and want to switch over, this has a great import option that will help cut down on time.

-Yoast SEO – An absolute must for any one with a site.
+An absolute must for any one with a site.
 This plugin walks you through all the steps to make your post SEO friendly.
 It’s also a super plugin since it will be the source behind your Twitter cards, the preview that shows up when someone searches for your blog and more.
 It’s crucial your site has this installed and that you utilize it daily.
 I finally upgraded to the Premium version and am loving the new options to help boost my SEO even more.
 I highly recommend it.

-Scroll Triggered Box – This is one that White Oak Design added to my site for my newsletter popup.
+This is one that Lindsay Humes added to my site for my newsletter popup.
 I personally did not set it up and don’t know if I’d be able to.
 However, once she created it, I’ve been able to edit, add new photos and change things easily on my own.
 I like that it isn’t super invasive and can set it so it doesn’t bother readers daily.
 And on that note, if you aren’t signed up you should do so!
 You can sign up for either daily posts sent straight to your inbox, and or newsletters only.
 I send newsletters out about once or twice a month with sneak peeks of what’s to come, updates from the My Style Vita desk and more.
 Sign up right here.

 For more blog tips, be sure to check out all my Blogger Q&A posts!
 Have a blog question I haven’t covered yet?
 Leave me your ideas below!